Pre-Licensure Bachelor of Science in Nursing

-The Pre-Licensure Bachelor of Science in Nursing (BSN) program builds on a foundation in the arts and sciences to form self-directed nurse generalists prepared to assume leadership roles in the delivery of evidence-based nursing care.
-The BSN program develops professional nurses within an educational climate of honesty, respect, inquiry, service and collaboration, the pre-licensure BSN program nurtures and develops nurses that lead with professionalism and empathy.
+The Pre-Licensure Bachelor of Science in Nursing (BSN) program builds on a foundation in the arts and sciences to form competent nurse generalists who deliver evidence-based nursing care to a variety of patient populations.
+With an educational environment built on honesty, respect, inquiry, service and collaboration, the pre-licensure BSN program nurtures and develops nurses that lead with professionalism and empathy.

 1. Be in good academic standing at Franciscan Missionaries of Our Lady University.